Ryoxzd/dotfiles/README.md

 ## Overview

-**Riru Hyprland** is a personal setup of Hyprland on Arch Linux.
+**Miyabi Hyprland** is a personal setup of Hyprland on Arch Linux.
-Designed to be minimal, clean, and functional — made entirely by hand without automation tools.
+Designed to be minimal, clean, and functional — made entirely by hand.

 ---